iluvjava/Maths/Notebook 2.0 obsidian/MATH 602 Nesterov Acceleration/PPM APG Forms Analysis.md

 **Remark**

 The choice of $\rho$ in here is deliberate.
-It it's directly related to a parameter in the convergence proof of the V-FISTA algorithm, see [V-FISTA](V-FISTA.md) for more information.
+It is directly related to a parameter in the convergence proof of the V-FISTA algorithm, see [V-FISTA](V-FISTA.md) for more information.
 Using the new sequence $\rho_t$, it allows us to simplify the updates in the original PPM APG to be:

 $$